etjernst/etjernst.github.io/_resources/git-tutorial.md

 does differently, then suggest a short commit message.</code></pre>
 <p>You get back something like: the mean is now computed within each village rather than across the whole sample, so <code>mean_income</code> becomes a village-level average.
 And a commit message it might draft:</p>
 <pre><code>git commit -m "Compute mean income by village, not pooled"</code></pre>
-<p>You read the diff, confirm the explanation matches what you actually see, and only then commit.
+<p>You read the diff, confirm that the explanation matches what you actually see, and only then commit.
 The AI drafted the words; you stayed the author.</p>
 </div>
 </details>
 </section>